Root-DE/Applied-Cybersecurity-Django/README.md

 @jobroe10 - Jonas Schmitz

-@BrianPfitz - Brian Pfitmann
+@BrianPfitz - Brian Pfitzmann

 ## Future Work
 - Integration of more scanning tools
-- Enhance the visualisation of the results
+- Enhance the visualization of the results
 - Lifecycle Management (add more repositories, remove repositories)
 - Advantages of that approach (SIEM, Rule Engines)